 Tourist numbers have soared so much in Budapest that they’re building a new terminal at the airport; it saw record numbers of arrivals and departures in 2018.

 Pickpocketing still remains a problem throughout the city.
 Some neighbourhoods of Budapest are more dicey than others.
 In and around major hotels, fast food chains, tourist sights, on the metro – around these places, you could be seen as a rich tourist.

 There also are scams to watch out for.
 One is taxi drivers taking you to “recommended” clubs or bars which then extort money out of you.
 Another scam is being overcharged at restaurants that don’t show prices on menus.
 Yet another is overfriendly women targeting solo male travellers on the street.

-On the whole, the Budapest government aims to have a more visible police presence on the streets during 2019 – and after – to help deter this kind of crime.
-Recognising the value of tourism seems to have kickstarted an awareness of the city’s crime.
+On the whole, the Budapest government aims to have a more visible police presence on the streets to help deter this kind of crime.
+Recognizing the value of tourism seems to have kickstarted an awareness of the city’s crime.
 In theory, it’s only got to get better!

 Do you need Travel Insurance for your trip?
 Even if you’re only going for a few days, that’s more than enough time to get smote by wrathful angels.
 Have fun in Budapest, but take it from us, overseas medical care and canceled flights can be seriously expensive – insurance can, therefore, be a life-saver.

 Travel mishaps can and do happen and it is well worth thinking about insurance before you leave home.

 We have used World Nomads for years now and I have personally made several claims.
 Why not get a quote from them yourself?